 A licensed plumber or heating contractor is a person who knows all of the proper codes set by your government to assure your job is done correctly and also according to legal codes.
 The job will done safely and professionally.
-Many times when you hire a contractor or someone else who is not licensed to do the work, things get done improperly and can lead to big money repairs which could have been avoided if you hired a licensed professional.
+Many times when you hire a contractor or someone else who is not licensed to do the work, things get done improperly and can lead to big money repairs, which could have been avoided if you hired a licensed professional.

 As a homeowner, you are used to being able to modify your property as you see fit.
 This is not always the case for plumbing work, though.
-You need to get a plumbing permit from the City prior to conducting any plumbing project that involves water heater replacement, underground piping, hidden piping inside your wall or ceiling, or any emergency that involves more than five feet of new pipework.
+You need to get a plumbing permit from the City prior to conducting any plumbing project that involves water heater replacement, underground piping, hidden piping inside your wall or ceiling, or any emergency that involves more than five feet of the new pipework.

 Your water heater should be maintained by you every 1 to 2 years for peak performance.

 Remember, if the water heater is more than your 6 or 10 years warranty, consider replacing your water heater.
 It can be a preventative measure to save you from a possible emergency and possibly having an indoor swimming pool.

 At JPI Plumbing and Heating, Inc., we can handle your gas plumbing problems!

 JPI Plumbing & Heating Inc. is NYC Department of Transit OQ certified to handle your gas header issues and Gas Certified by the NYC Department of Buildings for all other gas leak concerns.

 We work with both Residential and Commercial properties.

 Usually, a toilet bowl is running; suggest placing a drop of food coloring in the tank before bed.
 If you see colored Water in the bowl in the morning, you should replace your flapper.

 If you suspect you have a different type of leak, don't hesitate to immediately call JPI Plumbing and Heating, Inc. to inspect it for you!